After the UK’s decision to leave the EU, what economic problems will it face?

 Firms relocating to EU

 Already firms like Vodaphone have indicated they are likely to relocate to the EU.
 If a significant number of firms do actually move to EU, this will lead to job losses and lower economic growth in the UK.
-China has also indicated it sees the UK as less attractive place to invest now UK is outside the EU.
+China has also indicated it sees the UK as a less attractive place to invest now UK is outside the EU.
 Though there is some debate about the extent to which investment will fall.
 Richard Branson has claimed thousands of jobs will be lost due to decline in investment (Guardian), though he did campaign strongly for Remain.

 Since the financial crisis, the UK has seen public sector debt rise to over 80% of GDP, and record peace-time budget deficits.
 With bond yields falling to record lows, there is actually a strong economic case for delaying further austerity – and even pursuing fiscal expansion to deal with fall in confidence.
 However, the current government have committed to very strict budget rules, which will see lower growth lead to tax rises and spending cuts.
 This fiscal contraction will adversely affect economic growth.